juanantonio284/notes_on_writing/MIPT_sch_com/MIPT_Sch_Com--Week_1.md

 organization are related. *Contrastive rhetoric hypothesis* assumes that the culture, ethnicity, language, and nation are mapped onto one another in a monolithic, heterogeneous and mutually determining kind of way.
-Thus the Japanese, the Arabs, the Spanish, the Russians, whoever, write the way they do because they think this way and this way is different from English.
+Thus the Japanese, the Arabs, the Spanish, the Russians, whoever, write the way they do because they think the way they do—and this way is different from English.

-These are five cultural specific discourse patterns.
-These are the ways how different cultures present information in the written text.
+These are five cultural-specific discourse patterns; these are the ways how different cultures present information in the written text.

+Kaplan published the results of his analysis of about 600 paragraphs of expository English essays written by speakers of Arabic, Korean, Chinese, French, Spanish and Russian which showed considerable difference of discourse patterns, determined by cultural specificity.
+He summed up the results of his comparative analysis in the following figure:

 <!-- https://www.researchgate.net/publication/343401994/figure/fig1/AS:920497554464771@1596475127497/Discourse-thought-patterns-Kaplan-1972-p64.ppm -->